alorence/fabric/README.rst

+  **Important**
+  This fork is NOT the official codebase for Fabric.
+I created this to generate the doc website with ReadTheDoc theme instead of the default one used on https://www.fabfile.org.

 Fabric is a Python (2.5-2.7) library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.